-After an accident, if the cost of repairs exceed 70% of the value of the car, insurance companies would deem it a total loss.
+After an accident, if the cost of repairs exceed 70% of the value of the car, insurance companies would deem it a total loss, or a totaled car.
 For example, if the car is worth $20,000 today, and the total cost of repairs tallied by the auto shop exceeds $14,000, insurance will consider it “totaled.”

 Given this calculation, you might be wondering how exactly insurance determines the value of your car.
 Because they use that as a benchmark to determine whether to pay for the repairs or to consider it a total loss, it’s important to be aware of the methods insurance companies use to determine the fair market value of a car.

 How the Fair Market Value of Your Totaled Car Is Calculated

 Insurance companies use one of three following methods to settle of all their total loss claims:

 This method simply uses the average of all retail values of similar vehicles listed in the current editions of the “Automobile Red Book” published by Penton Media, or the “N.A.D.A.
 Official Used Car Guide” published by the National Automobile Dealers Used Car Company.

 You send a quote to your insurance company for a similar vehicle available for purchase from a dealership within 25 miles of your residence.

 3. External Source